Beyond Pangolins: Responding to Wildlife Emergencies in the Nyekweri Ecosystem

 "Every rescue is a web of action — community alerts, ranger patrols, veterinary response, and conservation organisations pulling together for a single goal: survival," says Joshua Omele, Wildlife Health Technician at TPP.

-"The increase in recorded incidents reflects not just rising pressures on wildlife, but also our expanded ability to protect them," says Claire, founder and CEO of TPP.
+“The increase in recorded incidents reflects not just rising pressures on wildlife, but also our expanded ability to protect them,” says Claire Okell, Founder of The Pangolin Project.

 Human-Wildlife Conflict: A Growing Tension